In this section you will find:

 The data for Saskatchewan is available for download, including:

-- Components of welfare income for all households, with a breakdown of cost of living-related payments.
+- Components of welfare income for all households.

 - Welfare incomes in current dollars over time for all households.